Krutik090/MEAN-STACK/README.md

 ## 🔖 Short GitHub Description (for “About” section)

-> A demo full-stack web app using the MEAN stack (MongoDB, Express, Angular, Node.js) for training and practice.
+> A classic MEAN stack demo app using AngularJS (1.x), Express, Node, and MongoDB for full-stack training and learning.

 ---

-Let me know if you want to add Docker support, Swagger docs for the API, or convert this into a deployable portfolio project.
-Ready for your next repo anytime! ✅
+Let me know if you'd like to modernize this repo (e.g., migrate it to Angular 14+) or need a visual diagram added to the README!
+Ready for your next one ✅
 ```